This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Detailed InformationCan check detailed information of ClusterRole
+Detailed InformationView detailed information of the cluster role

 • When editing content, click the Diff button to view the changes

-EventCheck events that occurred within the cluster role
+eventCheck events that occurred within the cluster role

-Metadata InformationCheck the metadata information of the cluster role
+Metadata InformationCheck the metadata information of the ClusterRole

 • Resources: List of resources to which the rule applies

-• A rule can apply to API resources (e.g., “pods” or “secrets”) or non-resource URL paths (e.g., “/api”), but not both
+• A rule can apply to an API resource (e.g., “pods” or “secrets”) or a non-resource URL path (e.g., “/api”), but not to both

-• Resource Names: Resource names are an optional whitelist of names the rule applies to.
+• ResourceNames: ResourceNames is an optional whitelist of names that the rule applies to.
 An empty set means everything is allowed

 Table.
 Cluster role detailed information items

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Go to the Service Home page of Kubernetes Engine.

-3. On the Cluster Role List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Cluster role list page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 Caution